Snaacky/thewiki/docs/guides/torrenting.md

 ### How do I torrent?

-First, find a torrent file or magnet link for the content you want to download.
+- First, find a torrent file or magnet link for the content you want to download.
 Such files can be found on websites (called [trackers](/en/guides/torrenting#trackers)) like nyaa.si.

-A .torrent file can be added to the client by double clicking it or use the client and browse to the location of the file manually.
+- A `.torrent` file can be added to the client by double clicking it or use the client and browse to the location of the file manually.

-A magnet link can be opened by clicking on it in your web browser, where it will prompt you to choose the torrent client to be opened with.
+- A magnet link can be opened by clicking on it in your web browser, where it will prompt you to choose the torrent client to be opened with.
 You can also paste the magnet link into the torrent client manually.

-Most clients will begin leeching/downloading when you add the torrent, and will start seeding (uploading) immediately to other peers once the first few packets are downloaded, and will continue to seed even after the torrent finishes downloading.
+- Most clients will begin leeching/downloading when you add the torrent, and will start seeding (uploading) immediately to other peers once the first few packets are downloaded, and will continue to seed even after the torrent finishes downloading.

-!!!info
-After the torrent finishes downloading, you should seed it at least for a while (ideally forever).
+- After the torrent finishes downloading, you should seed it at least for a while (ideally forever).
 Seeding is the way you give back to the swarm that you leeched from.
 Leeching without seeding back (hit-n-run) is extremely ill-advised due to the nature of how torrenting works.
-!!!

-!!!info
-The "ratio" is your upload size divided by download size.
+- The "ratio" is your upload size divided by download size.
 A ratio of 1 implies that you seeded as much as you leeched.
-!!!

-!!!info
-Often times, you will notice that there are no uploads from your actively seeding torrents.
+- Often times, you will notice that there are no uploads from your actively seeding torrents.
 This happens when there are no peers downloading on the P2P network, or they are prioritizing other faster seeders over you (this is controlled by the BitTorrent protocol).
-!!!

-!!!info
-If there are no seeders, or rather, connectable seeders, you will be unable to get the files, because there is no one left to upload the files to you.
+- If there are no seeders, or rather, connectable seeders, you will be unable to get the files, because there is no one left to upload the files to you.
 In such a situation, try waiting, or add more trackers and announce to those to try and get more seeds.
 Peers may also connect and upload to you, however, they do not hold the entirety of the torrent, and can only upload the parts they possess.
-!!!

 ## Advanced